seasonphia/CSE163OnlineGaming/README.md

 employment status, it also encompasses questions about what game a person plays, gaming platforms, the amount of time spent gaming weekly, whether there are any earnings or streaming for the games, and the reasons an individual plays the game.
-These are all categories that factor into anxiety, satisfaction with life and social phobia.
+These are all categories that factor into anxiety, satisfaction with life, social phobia and even narcissistic tendencies and behaviors.
 The psychological study therefore also asked and received informative answers on questions involving the gaming individual’s level of anxiety, satisfaction with life and degree of social phobia.